vidursatija/PhotoWCT/README.md

 Torch implementation of the papers [Universal Style Transfer](https://arxiv.org/pdf/1705.08086.pdf) and [A Closed-form Solution to Photorealistic Image Stylization](https://arxiv.org/abs/1802.06474)

 This is an unofficial implementation.
-The original implementation of [Universal Style Transfer](https://github.com/Yijunmaverick/UniversalStyleTransfer) and [A Closed-form Solution to Photorealistic Image Stylization](https://github.com/NVIDIA/FastPhotoStyle) and there <-
+The original implementation of [Universal Style Transfer](https://github.com/Yijunmaverick/UniversalStyleTransfer) and [A Closed-form Solution to Photorealistic Image Stylization](https://github.com/NVIDIA/FastPhotoStyle) are there <-

 ## How to get it running
 1. Get the 2017 MS COCO train and validation datasets and unzip them